 Books are an important staple in any household with babies or toddlers.
 They provide so much support for learning--and not just learning to read.
 In fact, from 0-3, you should NOT be concerned AT ALL with your child developing reading skills.
 Their brains simply aren’t ready for that yet.
 However, at this age, reading together is still very important, for several reasons.

-Book Handling: With the repetitive activity of reading, children will begin to learn book handling skills over time.
-Things like reading from left to right (in english), starting at the cover, turning the pages to see and hear more, and understanding that pictures have meaning.
+With the repetitive activity of reading, children will begin to learn book handling skills over time.
+Things like reading from left to right (in English), starting at the cover, turning the pages to see and hear more, and understanding that pictures have meaning.
 These skills will become second nature.

 Meet Our KeaMommy Contributor: Amanda

 Amanda Dixon is a mother of three young children and has her master’s degree in early childhood education.
 She spends her days homeschooling her kiddos, freelance writing and teaching college.
 Her favorite things are a good cuppa tea, chocolate chip cookies, books, and her 3 dachshunds.